Lion504/Coding-Marathon-team4/README.md

   change, so the total always reflects the current item list.

 ## 5. Signup Page - Tamseela

-- `SignupPage` Function to handle the Signup Functionality, it checks whether the email and password are using the right format and sign up the user..
+- `SignupPage` Function to handle the Signup Functionality, it checks whether the email and password are using the right format and submit if it is.